Asthma & Anaphylaxis Emergency in the Home

 First Aid for Asthma

-• Without delay give 4 separate puffs of a “reliever”.
-The medication is best given one puff at a time via a spacer device.
-If a spacer is not available, simply use the puffer.
+• Without delay give 4 separate puffs of a “reliever,” best given one puff at a time via a spacer device (if a spacer is not available, simply use the puffer).

 • Ask the person to take 4 breaths from the spacer after each puff of medication.

-• Use the victim’s own inhaler if possible.
-If not, use the first aid kit inhaler if available, or borrow one from someone else.
+• Use the person’s own inhaler if possible.
+If their own is not available or they don’t have one, use a first aid kit inhaler if available, or borrow one from someone else.

-• Wait 4 minutes.
-If there is little or no improvement give another 4 puffs.
+• If there is little or no improvement, give another 4 puffs as above.

 Recently published